The King's School, Canterbury: Academic results

 In 2019, 54% of pupils scored A*-A for their A-Levels examination, and in 2022, 72% scored A*-A for their GCSEs.

 Houses

-There are 16 houses at King's, 13 boarding and 3 day.
-Most are named after past headmasters or people of interest in the school's history, with the exception of School House, The Grange and Carlyon.
-The Houses of the School are:
+There are 17 houses at King's, 13 boarding and 4 day.
+Most are named after past headmasters or people of interest in the school's history, with the exception of School House, The Grange, Carlyon and New House.
+The houses are listed below with founding dates: